 "I guarantee I’ll outpull your best sales letter by at least 10% in a split-run test.
 If I write something for you and it doesn’t pull at least 10% more responses, you won’t owe me a penny for any work I’ve done.
 I’ll even refund half of your ad costs, to cover my half of the test."
 Shawn Lebrun

-Guaranteed quality level.
+A guaranteed quality level.
 A web developer may offer a clean code guarantee.
-A content writer could offer a no spelling mistakes-guarantee.
+A content writer could provide a no spelling mistakes-guarantee.
 Spice the guarantee by a $10 discount for every spelling mistake the client finds.

 A no fuss return policy.
 If you sell physical products.

 Rock bottom prices.
-For most, a USP based on low or the lowest price is a really bad idea.
+For most, a USP based on low or the lowest price is a terrible idea.
 It might be a viable option if you work from a cheap country.
-Even if you target price-sensitive clients, it’s better to give them another reason to hire you, e.g. a guarantee.
+Even if you target price-sensitive clients, it’s better to give them another reason to hire you, e.g., a guarantee.

-For a freelance creative USP:s is a niche game.
+For a freelance creative, unique selling propositions is a niche game.
 Your USP only needs to connect more strongly with your ideal clients, and not so much with others.
 You are not trying to please everyone.
 As long as your ideal clients really care about it, you might consider anything as your USP.

 For example, if your niche is web design for churches, donating a percentage of your fees might be a viable USP.